Former NBA player Glen 'Big Baby' Davis arrested on drug charges in Aberdeen

-ABERDEEN - Glen “Big Baby” Davis, former NBA player best known for his role on the 2008 championship Boston Celtics, was arrested at a Hampton Inn in Aberdeen, Maryland last month.
+Glen “Big Baby” Davis, former NBA player best known for his role on the 2008 championship Boston Celtics, was arrested at a Hampton Inn in Aberdeen last month.

 According to court records, the hotel owner smelled marijuana coming from Davis' room on February 7th.